What is Change Management?

 A stakeholder map helps you organize your thoughts and make sure no one falls through the cracks.
 You can map out how involved each stakeholder is in the project and at what point in the change management process they should be informed.

-Infuse Your Change Management Process with Meaningful Visuals
+Improve Your Change Management Process with Visual Documentation

 Is your team all-in on the Atlassian ecosystem?
 If so, Gliffy is the diagramming tool for you.
 It’s completely integrated with Confluence and built for technical diagramming first.